“For frequent flyers, the Bose QC 35 II can’t be beat.”

 You may have heard that Bose has some fancy new headphones coming out, and there’s reason to be excited about the Bose Active Noise Cancelling 700 (lame name notwithstanding), but for my money, the QuietComfort 35 II still make the most sense for most people.
 They’re $50 less than the new 700, the style is timeless, and Bose’s noise-canceling tech can’t be beaten for shutting out air noise on a plane.

-I would never ditch my QC 35 II headphones for the new 700 model, and I say this based on two reasons: 1.
-I’m not a fan of how the new pair look, and 2, I have no need for voice optimization.
+I would never ditch my QC 35 II headphones for the new 700 model, and I say this based on two reasons.
+I’m not a fan of how the new pair look, and I have no need for voice optimization.

 If you spend a lot of time taking phone calls on your over-ear noise-canceling headphones or barking orders at Alexa or the Google Assistant, then, absolutely, go check the 700 out — they were created to serve those needs better than any competing headphone.
 But if you, like me, just want to shut out as much noise as you can on your frequent travels — be that a daily commute or frequent flights – then I think you’ll find the QC 35 II are the smarter call.

 As an unapologetic fan of the Sony WH-1000XM3, it would be fair to ask why I’m still in love with the QC 35 II.
 After all, I’ve said Sony’s headphones sound better many times over.
-When it comes to the Bose, however, its less about what you do hear and more about what you don’t.
-The QC 35 II are outstanding noise blockers and noise cancelers, and as a bonus, I also find them more comfortable for extremely long wearing sessions.
+When it comes to the Bose, however, it’s less about what you do hear and more about what you don’t.
+Aside from being some of the best headphones out there, the QC 35 II are outstanding noise blockers and noise cancelers, and as a bonus, I also find them more comfortable for extremely long wearing sessions.

 Out of the box